-Wilds mode splits the panel up into eight vertical strips effectively providing six additional wild controls per fader.
+Strips or Wilds mode splits the panel up into eight vertical strips effectively providing six additional strips controls per fader.

 Outputs and Monitor modes provide control over output and monitor functions.

 A TFT touchscreen located at the top of the panel is used to display and interact with control settings.